 How to Get Latex Paint out of Clothes

 Latex paint is by far the easiest to remove from clothes.
 It’s water-based and quick-drying and is often what’s used to paint home interiors.
-Luckily, you’ll likely have good luck removing it from your clothes, as long as you haven’t let it sit too long.
+Luckily, you’ll likely have good luck removing latex paint from your clothes, as long as you haven’t let it sit too long.

 How to Get Oil-Based Paint out of Clothes